DraftKings promo code: Claim $200 in bonus bets for Lions-Steelers, Jaguars-Broncos, NFL Week 16 games

 First place in the NFC South will be on the line when the Carolina Panthers (7-7) host the Tampa Bay Buccaneers (7-7) for a 1 p.m.
 ET kickoff.
 Both teams are coming off discouraging losses as favorites against NFC South rivals, but the division will be decided by their two head-to-head matchups over the final three weeks.
 Tampa Bay is favored by 3 on the road while the over/under is 45.5 points.

 Then at 4:05 p.m.
 ET, two first-place teams in the AFC will face off when the Denver Broncos host the Jacksonville Jaguars.
 The Broncos lead the AFC West at 12-2 and are in the driver's seat for the No. 1 seed in the conference, while the Jaguars are atop the AFC South at 10-4 and are currently the No. 3 seed.
-The latest Week 16 NFL odds from DraftKings list Denver as a 3-point favorite at home, while the over/under is also 45.5.
+The latest Week 16 NFL odds from DraftKings list Denver as a 3.5-point favorite at home, while the over/under is up to 47.

 Responsible Gaming at DraftKings